mikedll/cknife/README.md

 [Github Link](https://github.com/mikedll/cali-army-knife)

-Examples:
+Some examples:

-    # download entire my-photos bucke to CWD
+Download entire my-photos bucke to CWD

     > cknifeaws download my-photos

-    # upload and sync /tmp/*.sql into my-frog-app-backups
-    # bucket.
-Treat the files as backup files, and keep one backup
-    # file for each of the last 5 months, 10 weeks, and 30 days.
+Upload and sync `/tmp/*.sql` into `my-frog-app-backups` bucket.
+Treat the files as backup files, and keep one backup file for each of the last 5 months, 10 weeks, and 30 days.

     > cknifeaws upsync my-frog-app-backups ./tmp --glob "*.sql" --noprompt --backups-retain true --months-retain 5 --weeks-retain 10 --days-retain 30

-    # as above, but now do redis backup files (./tmp/*.rdb). these will not produce
-    # namespace collisions with the sql files, and thus the same bucket
-    # can be used to store backups for both.
+As above, but now do redis backup files (`./tmp/*.rdb`). these will not produce namespace collisions with the sql files, and thus the same bucket can be used to store backups for both .sql and .rdb files.

     > cknifeaws upsync my-frog-app-backups ./tmp --glob "*.rdb" --noprompt --backups-retain true --months-retain 5 --weeks-retain 10 --days-retain 30

-    # DO NOT DO THIS INSTEAD OF THE ABOVE 2 COMMANDS, THINKING IT WILL
-    # TREAT .SQL AND .RDB FILES SEPARATELY.
-INSTEAD, YOU WILL LOSE
-    # SOME OF YOUR BACKUP FILES.
+**DO NOT DO THIS INSTEAD OF THE ABOVE 2 COMMANDS, THINKING IT WILL TREAT .SQL AND .RDB FILES SEPARATELY.
+INSTEAD, YOU WILL LOSE SOME OF YOUR BACKUP FILES.**

     > cknifeaws upsync my-frog-app-backups ./tmp --glob "*" --noprompt --backups-retain true --months-retain 5 --weeks-retain 10 --days-retain 30

-    # Dry run mode.
-Try one of the prior backups retain commands, but
-    # let's see what will happen, first.
+Dry run mode.
+Try one of the prior backups retain commands, but let's see what will happen, first.

     > cknifeaws upsync my-frog-app-backups ./tmp --glob "*.sql" --noprompt --backups-retain true --months-retain 5 --weeks-retain 10 --days-retain 30 --dry-run

-# aws

-    Tasks:
-      cknifeaws afew [BUCKET_NAME]                # Show first 5 files in bucket cknifeaws create [BUCKET_NAME]              # Create a bucket cknifeaws create_cloudfront [BUCKET_NAME]   # Create a cloudfront distribution (a CDN) cknifeaws delete [BUCKET_NAME]              # Destroy a bucket cknifeaws download [BUCKET_NAME]            # Download all files in a bucket to CWD.
-Or one file. cknifeaws help [TASK]                       # Describe available tasks or one specific task cknifeaws list                              # Show all buckets
-      cknifeaws list_cloudfront                   # List cloudfront distributions (CDNs) cknifeaws list_servers                      # Show all servers
-      cknifeaws show [BUCKET_NAME]                # Show info about bucket cknifeaws start_server [SERVER_ID]          # Start a given EC2 server
-      cknifeaws stop_server [SERVER_ID]           # Stop a given EC2 server (does not terminate it)
-      cknifeaws upsync [BUCKET_NAME] [DIRECTORY]  # Push local files matching glob PATTERN into bucket.
-Ignore unchanged files.

-## Synchronizing a local directory's files with an Amazon S3 Bucket
+### Synchronizing a local directory's files with an Amazon S3 Bucket

     Usage:
       cknifeaws upsync [BUCKET_NAME] [DIRECTORY]